Updated March 4, 2018

 Extended Deadline: December 15, 2017

-Submit proposals here: JCLC 2018 Conference Proposal Submission Site
+The JCLC 2018 Conference Proposal Submission Site is now CLOSED.

 The 3rd National Joint Conference of Librarians of Color in 2018, “Gathering all Peoples: Embracing Culture & Community” will take place September 26-30, 2018 in Albuquerque, NM.
 The conference is promoted by the Joint Council for Librarians of Color whose purpose is “To promote librarianship within communities of color, support literacy and the preservation of history and cultural heritage, collaborate on common issues, and to host the Joint Conference of Librarians of Color every four to five years.”